Table of Contents

 What is the difference between Model Composer and System Generator?

 Model Composer is bundled with System Generator, another FPGA development blockset.
-System Generator blocks are “lower-level” and better suited for architecture-level designs such as PWM modulators or SPI controllers.
+System Generator blocks are “lower-level” and better suited for architecture-level designs.
+Typical examples are the FPGA-based PWM modulator design or the SPI communication controller.

 Model Composer, however, is an HLS tool.
-It is tailored for higher-level designs such as control algorithms.
+It is therefore tailored for higher-level designs such as control algorithms.
 It supports AXI4-Stream interfaces (which allow to easily interconnect multiple IP blocks), complex data types, and math functions.
-The behavior of HLS tools is basically the following: receive input data, execute the algorithm, outputs results.
+The behavior of HLS tools is basically the following: 1) receive input data, 2) execute the algorithm, and 3) outputs results.
 It means that, unlike System Generator, it is not well suited to fine signal manipulation (such as peripheral signals).

 Downloading and installing Xilinx Model Composer